vladyslav-rohalov/goit-react-hw-08-phonebook/README.md

 ## Application review

-# Registration or login is required to log into the application, the backend is written in NodeJs the server is located on heroku
+# Registration or login is required.
+For quick access, use: login:
+88888@gmail.com pass: Qwerty123!

 ![login](./assets/login-min.gif)